Bronchospasm refers to a sudden constriction of the bronchial wall muscles.

 Treatment and prognosis

-Its debilitating effects in difficulty in breathing can be which can be very mild to severe.
-Treatment is usually with beta 2-adrenergic agonists.
+Its debilitating effects on breathing can range from very mild to severe.
+Treatment is usually with beta adrenergic agonists.

 - 1. Walsh-Kelly CM, Kim MK, Hennes HM.
 Chest radiography in the initial episode of bronchospasm in children: can clinical variables predict pathologic findings?.
 Annals of emergency medicine.
 28 (4): 391-5.
 Pubmed